 Grey is obsessed with helping people get balanced and healthy by rediscovering their mind-body connection.
 He started his Parkour journey in 2013 in South Korea and was coaching his first class one year later.
 He’s hooked!
 He loves Parkour and teaching.
 He’s a certified teacher and has held positions in the fields of martial arts, English as a second language and Parkour.

-Bryan started training Parkour in 2008 teaching himself the philosophy and discipline through Parkour Generation/Yamakasi YouTube videos and Ryan Ford’s Demon Drills series.
-Since then he has become a certified level 1 and 2 coach with Parkour Visions in Seattle.
-Furthermore he has a background in strength and conditioning for Parkour and sports psychology in competitive settings.
+Bryan started Parkour in 2008 teaching himself the philosophy and discipline through Parkour Generation/Yamakasi videos and Ryan Ford’s Demon Drills series.
+Since then he has become a certified level 1 and 2 coach.
+Furthermore, he has a background in strength and conditioning for Parkour and sports psychology in competitive settings.
 His training style focuses on powerful high line movements incorporating technical footwork and a love for fear and height challenges.

 Filip started Parkour in 2005.
 He likes to create expressive flow and continuous movement that feels fluid and natural.
 He enjoys playful movement of all kinds, especially spinning on walls and rails.
 Filip has been leading community classes and holds an ADAPT Level 1 Parkour Coaching Certificate.
 He likes to share the lighthearted side of Parkour with his students.